How can I load weather forecast data into Google Sheets?

 blobid4.png

-One can now use this URL to load the weather query results directly into Google Sheets.
+To get started with Google Sheets, create a new spreadsheet.
+One can now use this URL to load the weather query results directly into the new Google Sheet.
 Loading the live result data is as simple as entering the URL into Google Sheets ImportData function.
 To do so, enter the following into the first sheet cell:

 =ImportData(<URL>)